dab2m/Recipe-Management-Service-Web/README.md

 # What is Recipe Management Service? 🤔

   Recipe Management Service is an app works on both web and android 😮.
-You can add your favorite recipes to your profile to never forget them❗️ \s\s
+You can add your favorite recipes to your profile to never forget them❗️
   You can also share your recipes with your friends they can like your recipes if they are impressed by your cooking skills❗️ 😉

 # But how can I use it? 🤔